Imtjl/.github/CONTRIBUTING.md

 Commit message should be in the following format:

 ```
-type[!]: message
+type[!] message
 ```

-That is `type` optionally followed by exclamation mark, strictly followed by colon and ***one*** space, followed by a message.
+That is `type` optionally followed by exclamation mark, strictly followed by ***one*** space, followed by a message.

 Total message length may exceed 80 characters (type is counted as one character), but it is recommended to make messages expressive and small.

+Exclamation mark denotes breaking change.
+It is correlates with [`MAJOR`](https://semver.org/#summary) in Semantic Versioning.

-Type should be substituted with one of the following:
+Type should be one of the following:

 - :sparkles:
 (`:sparkles:`) indicates new feature (analogue to `feat` tag in conventional commits)